Andrew Cunningham, 1st Viscount Cunningham of Hyndhope: Childhood

-Cunningham was born at Rathmines, County Dublin, on 7 January 1883, the third of five children born to Professor Daniel John Cunningham and Elizabeth Cumming Browne, both born in Scotland.
+Cunningham was born at Rathmines, County Dublin, on 7 January 1883, the third of five children born to Professor Daniel John Cunningham and Elizabeth Cumming Browne, both of Scottish ancestry.
 General Sir Alan Cunningham was his younger brother.
 His parents were described as having a "strong intellectual and clerical tradition," both grandfathers having been in the clergy.
 His father was a Professor of Anatomy at Trinity College Dublin, whilst his mother stayed at home.
 Elizabeth Browne, with the aid of servants and governesses, oversaw much of his upbringing; as a result he reportedly had a "warm and close" relationship with her.

 After a short introduction to schooling in Dublin he was sent to Edinburgh Academy, where he stayed with his aunts Doodles and Connie May.
 At the age of ten he received a telegram from his father asking "would you like to go into the Navy?"
 At the time, the family had no maritime connections, and Cunningham only had a vague interest in the sea.
 Nevertheless, he replied "Yes, I should like to be an Admiral".
 He was then sent to a Naval Preparatory School, Stubbington House, which specialised in sending pupils through the entrance examinations.
 Cunningham passed the exams, showing particular strength in mathematics.